wechicken456/Codenames-AI/README.md

 calls Guesser/Codemaster pair to play the game

 Args:
-    codemaster (:class:`Codemaster`):
+    codemaster_red (:class:`Codemaster`):
+        Codemaster for red team (spymaster in Codenames' rules) class that provides a clue. guesser_red (:class:`Guesser`):
+        Guesser for red team (field operative in Codenames' rules) class that guesses based on clue. codemaster_blue (:class:`Codemaster`):
-        Codemaster (spymaster in Codenames' rules) class that provides a clue. guesser (:class:`Guesser`):
+        Codemaster for blue team (spymaster in Codenames' rules) class that provides a clue. guesser_blue (:class:`Guesser`):
-        Guesser (field operative in Codenames' rules) class that guesses based on clue. seed (int or str, optional):
+        Guesser for blue team (field operative in Codenames' rules) class that guesses based on clue. seed (int or str, optional):
         Value used to init random, "time" for time.time().
         Defaults to "time".